datacake/datacake-python-streamlit-graphql-example/README.md

 ### Token

 The tokens stored in this Python script are only responsible for reading the data and have no write permissions.
-So they can be used quietly as a demonstration.
-This also as an info to Datacake's employees, who would otherwise wonder about security vulnerabilities.
-LOL.
+They are here just for demoing purposes.
+This is intended.

 ## Installation